FailAcademy/learning/wdp-vancouver/_slides/week-01/01-intro-to-html.md

 Your turn!
 Time to create your first webpage.

-First things first...you need to pick a code editor to download and install (if you haven't done so already.
+First things first...you need to pick a code editor to download and install (if you haven't done so already).

 Next create a new folder somewhere on your computer and save a new file called `index.html`.